The Best Electricity Tariffs for your Renewable Energy Home

 When we looked at tariffs for electric cars and heat pumps above, it was in the context of importing electricity from the grid at lower rates to power the car or heat pump.

-With solar panels, we need to find attractive export rates – to get paid well for surplus solar electricity you don’t use.
+With solar panels, we need to find attractive export rates – to get paid well for surplus solar electricity you don’t use and export to the grid.

 The Best Smart Export Guarantee